loucksjohn/tableau_citibike/README.md

 In the GitHub repository for this project you will find all the resources necessary to view this Tableau story and dashboard.
 Here's a quick rundow of those files and a brief explanation:
 * citibike.jl.twb - the Tableau workbook file that contains the full Citibike story, plus the dashboards, and the worksheets that were built for the creation of the Citibike story.
 * concat_csv.ipynb - the Jupyter notebook file that used to combine all of the NY & Jersey City (JC) files that were downloaded as CSV files from the Citibike website.
-    * please note that  within the index.html file you will find addtional outside sources.
-Bootstrap is being referenced in the building of the webpage structure, D3 is being used as a source to manipulate the data in the files , and plot.ly is also being used as a source to help create the charts/graphs.
+* in the resources folder you will find all the csv files for ONLY the JC trips.
+The NYC trip files are to large right now to upload into this repository.
+*  the image folder only contains screenshots that were used to create the README file

 ##  Final Analysis